Myths of Nuclear Graphite in World War II, with Original Translations: Translations

 \textbf{2.
 Measurements.} The indicators were left in the graphite sphere overnight and measured the next day for 160 minutes each.
-For this purpose, they were placed in a well--defined position in front of a thin--walled aluminum counter tube.
-The sensitivity of the counting tube was constantly checked with a weak calibration mixture of U+UX.
-The counting procedure was of high resolution (Flammersfeld).
-The initial activity amounted to a maximum of 200 counts/min with a background of around 8 per min.
-Small corrections were applied for uncounted deflections off the detector ($<2\%$), lack of saturation of the activation, possible residual activity from a previous irradiation, and small differences in the sensitivity of the indicators.
-All measurements in a series were normalized to the initial strength of the source.
-The deflections corrected in this way represent a measure of the local density of the thermal neutrons.
-Since the scattering [mean] path length in the carbon is 3 cm, all conditions for a clean density measurement were fulfilled at least for the indicators $I_1$ and $I_2$ (1) [Eq.(\ref{eq:g71bothe-1})].
-The indicator $I_3$ was only used to determine whether there were any boundary effects that could interfere with the measurement if one went too close to the surface of the sphere.
+For this purpose, they were placed in a well-defined position in front of a thin-walled aluminum counter tube.
+The sensitivity of the counting tube was constantly monitored with a weak calibration mixture of U+UX.
+The counters had high resolution (Flammersfeld).
+The initial activity amounted to a maximum of 200 counts/min with a background of around 8 counts/min.
+Small corrections were applied for uncounted deflections off the detector ($<2\%$), incomplete activation, any residual activity from a previous irradiation, and slight differences in the indicators’ sensitivities.
+All measurements in a given series were normalized to the initial source strength.
+The corrected counts thus obtained represent a measure of the local density of thermal neutrons.
+Since the scattering path length in carbon is 3 cm, all conditions for a clean density measurement were fulfilled at least for the indicators $I_1$ and $I_2$ (1) [Eq.(\ref{eq:g71bothe-1})].
+Indicator $I_3$ served merely to determine whether any boundary effects occurred that might interfere with the measurement when placed too close to the surface of the sphere.

 Let $\rho(r)$ denote the neutron density at a distance r from the center if the carbon sphere is not surrounded by Cd, $\rho'(r)$ the density with Cd; then $\rho-\rho'$ represents the neutron distribution that would be produced by a [thermal neutron] source uniformly covering the surface of the sphere, and this is (Heisenberg):